mohshenaa/mohshenaa/README.md

 ## Hi there 🖐🏻
 I'm Mohshena Akter Meem.
-- 🔭 I’m currently Learning web development while working on it.
+- 🔭 Currently I’m Learning web development while working on it.

 <!--